ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 > {: .solution}
 {: .challenge}

-The next type of conditional statement adds a level of complexity with the IF...
+The next type of conditional statement adds another level of complexity with the IF...
 THEN...
 ELSE format.

 > ## Coding Challenge - Conditional Statements Part 2
 >